-ACCOLA GRIEFEN represents and offers work by Modern and Contemporary artists, with a primary focus on American women artists of historical significance.
+ACCOLA GRIEFEN FINE ART represents and offers work by Modern and Contemporary artists, with a primary focus on important American and Native American women artists.

 Private dealers Kristen Accola and Kat Griefen uniquely combine more than fifty years of experience in the field including special expertise in Feminist Art and art of the European CoBrA movement.
 We offer advisory services to both established and emerging collectors and welcome inquiries from those wishing to consign works from their collection.